Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 The following are examples of possible level milestones for the Primordial:
 - Defeat and absorb the power of a greater elemental
 - Claim an elemental node
-- Make an alliance with a being from one of the [[Elemental Planes]]
+- Make an alliance with a being from one of the [[Places/Cosmology/Planes of Existance/Inner Planes/Elemental Planes/Elemental Planes|Elemental Planes]]
 - Use your powers to defeat an encroaching civilization
 - Free an imprisoned or indentured elemental creature